by Judy Kim

 5 (about 3 lbs) medium Granny Smith apples, peeled, cored and thinly sliced on mandoline

-3 tbsp unsalted butter, cut into 1/4" cubes and frozen
+3 tbsp unsalted butter, cut into 1/4-inch cubes and frozen

 - Before rolling, let the pie dough come to room temperature, about 5 minutes, to prevent cracking.
 On a lightly floured surface, roll out round disk to thickness between 1/8-inch and 1/4-inch.
 Keep dough moving and apply just enough flour to prevent it from sticking.
 Try avoid using too much flour to prevent the pastry from getting tough.
 Gently roll onto a rolling pin and transfer over your pie dish, one preferably with a narrow lip.
 Trim pastry with scissors or a sharp paring knife along the rim, there will be no excess.
 Roll leftover pieces a bit thinner and cut out using a small leaf pie cutter.
 These will be used to make the leaf crown around the crust.
 Place on a generously floured sheet pan.
 Keep pie dish and sheet pan in fridge until ready to use.
 Note: Be careful not to stretch the dough or it will just shrink back (Trust me, it doesn't like being stretched).
 Rather just continue to roll until you reach the desired size.